GeekZoneHQ/discord-bot/README.md

 ### config.json
 ```
 {
     "role": int,                        <-- int: role id of role to message

-    "msg": {
-        "start": "YYYY-MM-DD HH:MM:SS",     <-- first time the message will be sent
+    "start": "YYYY-MM-DD HH:MM:SS",     <-- first time the first message will be sent
-        "interval": "DD HH:MM:SS",          <-- interval for sending this message
+    "interval": "DD HH:MM:SS",          <-- interval between each message (of each iteration)

-    }
+    "msg1": " This is the first message to send."
 }
 ```